michaeluno/admin-page-framework/readme.txt

 == Changelog ==
 = 3.8.22 =
+- Added the `AdminPageFramework_Debug::getStackTrace()` method that gives a stack trace by an exception object with a bit more details than the native one.
+- Added parameters for the `AdminPageFramework_Debug::log()` method that let the user set a log file name and the truncation lengths for strings and arrays.
 - Changed the form nonce lifespan to 2 days from 1 hour.
 - Deprecated debug information for section and field arguments.